MY ROLE: User Research, UX Design.

-As one of the world's largest publishers of academic publications, Elsevier is transitioning towards offering digital tools to better support academic researchers to conduct their work.
+As one of the largest publishers, Elsevier is transitioning towards offering digital tools to better support academic researchers to conduct their work.
 As the first step, the company set up an innovation program to continuously design and evaluate new product initiatives.

 The team consisted of designers, developers, and strategists who worked side by side using a SCRUM approach to ideate new product concepts, set-up validation experiments with users and transfer promising ideas to internal teams for implementation.